INSIGHTS BLOG > Why Do Economists Think Free Trade Is So Wonderful, While Many Others Do Not?

 Let’s consider an example.
 Suppose you have two individuals, Jim and Marla, each of whom can produce the necessities, pizza and beer, by themselves.
 Suppose that with an hour of labor,

-- Jim can produce either one pizza or two beers, while
+- Jim can produce either two pizzas or eight beers, while

 - Marla can produce either six pizzas or two beers (Figure 1, Panel 1).